sonofthort/lambda/README.md

 }

 // a short circuiting operation needs to hand roll a loop,
-// or needs another looping helper we didn't write here, and one which would do redundant branching. var any = function(array, pred) {
+// or needs another looping helper we didn't write here
+// and one with its own added overhead var any = function(array, pred) {
 	var length = array.length
 	for (var i = 0; i < length; ++i) {